-Blue Non Sterile Powder Free Nitrile Examination Gloves, Tested for Use with Chemotherapy Drugs, with Gastric Acid and Fentanyl Permeation Resistance Claims is a disposable device intended for medical purposes that is worn on the examiner's hand to prevent contamination between patient and examiner.
+Black Non Sterile Powder Free Nitrile Examination Gloves, Tested for Use with Chemotherapy Drugs, with Chloroquine, Cyclosporin A, Retrovir, Gastric Acid and Fentanyl is a disposable device intended for medical purposes that is worn on the examiner's hand to prevent contamination between patient and examiner.
+In addition, these gloves were tested for use with chemotherapy drugs, with chloroquine, cyclosporin A, retrovir, gastric acid and fentanyl citrate in accordance with ASTM D6978-05(2019).